-However, if you regularly ship bikes, you’ll want to work with a company, like Red Stag Fulfillment, that specializes in packing and sending bulky and fragile products.
-Make sure your order fulfillment provider has the tools and the expertise to ship bikes.
+However, if you regularly ship bikes, you’ll want to work with a company like Red Stag Fulfillment, which specializes in packing and sending bulky and fragile products.
+Make sure your order fulfillment provider has the tools and expertise to provide the bike shipping services you need.

 The cheapest way to ship a bike